lah7/Ambiant-MATE-Colours/README.md

     sudo apt install ubuntu-mate-colours-blue

 Want them all?
-This may take up to 550 MB of disk space!
+This may take at least 600 MB of disk space!

     sudo apt install ubuntu-mate-colours-all